samvera-labs/samvera-persona/README.md

 ```

 ## Requirements
-Samvera::Personal requires Rails 5.1.1 or greater, Devise for user authentication and expects that your application has the Rails default mailer configured.
+Samvera::Persona requires Rails 6.0 or greater, Devise for user authentication and expects that your application has the Rails default mailer configured.

 ## How it Works
 Once you have Samvera::Persona installed, you will have access to user management features of inviting users, editing user passwords, becoming users, and archiving users.
 Features are available at the manage users dashboard.